Mister-EF/Blog-Pessoal-em-Markdown/README.md

 # Personal Markdown Blog

 A full-stack bridge using a Python backend (Flask) to process local `.md` files and serve them through styled HTML/CSS templates for a seamless reading experience.
-Write posts in Markdown, run the server, and your blog renders automatically — no CMS, no database, no overhead.aa
+Write posts in Markdown, run the server, and your blog renders automatically — no CMS, no database, no overhead.

 ---